-With drinks served in hipster mason jars, turquoise mugs and IG-worthy floral cups, this chic semi open-air café in Sheung Wan looks like a Pinterest fan’s dream kitchen.
+With drinks served in mason jars, turquoise mugs and IG-worthy floral cups, this chic, semi-open-air café in Sheung Wan looks like a Pinterest fan’s dream kitchen.
 The comfy couches, mismatched wooden tables and chairs afford the café a homey vibe, making you feel as if you’re simply catching up in a friend’s kitchen.
-The breakfast menu has something to please everyone, whether you’re hankering for an all-day breakfast, pancakes, french toast, breakfast burritos or even huevos rancheros.
+The breakfast menu has something to please everyone, whether you’re hungry for an all-day breakfast, pancakes, french toast, breakfast burritos or even huevos rancheros.

 Although Little Creatures is best known for its award-winning craft beer offerings, the food menu offers far more than just your average pub grub.
-Breakfast is served on weekends and public holidays from 8am until late, and includes morning favourites such as a classic fry-up and avocado on toast as well as other fun options like breakfast pizzas.
-Aussies will be delighted with Little Creature’s grilled sourdough with jam, peanut butter or vegemite.
+Breakfast is served on weekends and public holidays from 8am until late, and includes morning favourites such as a classic fry-up as well as other fun options like breakfast pizzas.
+Aussies will be delighted with Little Creature’s grilled sourdough with your choice of jam, peanut butter or vegemite.
 The waterfront view comes as a bonus.

 While it may not look like much, this open-air food stall on Gough Street is one of Hong Kong’s most popular dai pai dongs.
 The allure of this place lies in its no-frills way of putting together simple ingredients and turning them into signature dishes beloved by Hongkongers.
-While the menu is limited – it’s mostly noodles and types of sandwiches – the options for toppings and fillings are endless.
-Order their famous tomato soup base with macaroni or instant noodles and pair it with a topping of your choice – choose from red sausage, eggs, spicy pork cubes, pork chop, luncheon meat, beef and many more.
-Be sure to leave room for the iconic butter and honey lemon spread on a crispy hamburger bun.
+While the menu is limited – it’s mostly noodles and different types of sandwiches – the options for toppings and fillings are endless.
+Order the famous tomato soup base with macaroni or instant noodles and pair it with a topping of your choice – including red sausage, eggs, spicy pork cubes, pork chop, luncheon meat, beef and more.
+Be sure to leave room for the iconic butter and honey lemon crispy bun.
 It’s a must-try.